apache/druid/docs/development/experimental-features.md

 This document includes each page that mentions an experimental feature.
 To graduate a feature, remove all mentions of its experimental status on all relevant pages.

+Note that this document does not track the status of contrib extensions, some of which are experimental.

 ## SQL-based ingestion

 - [SQL-based ingestion](../multi-stage-query/index.md)